 - 33 The IC manufacturing falls into three sections - Dataprep and Mask Shop - Wafer Fab - Testing - Dataprep and Mask Shop: The design database is delivered from the design centre to the Dataprep team within Inside Rousset France (RFO).
 This delivery and acceptance process and associated outputs are delivered as part of the evidence provided for the ALC class.
 The Photomasks used to manufacture the TOE are created by the Mask Shop.
 Data is transferred from RFO to the Mask Shop by secure FTP.
 Once created the Photomasks are transferred to the Wafer Fab by a secure approved carrier.
-This transfer includes tamper evidence and full traceability. - Wafer Fab: The TOE is manufactured within the Lfoundry Wafer Fabrication facility in France.
+This transfer includes tamper evidence and full traceability. - Wafer Fab: The TOE is manufactured within a Wafer Fabrication facility.
 The fabrication process occurs within the secure facility, as with the protection mechanisms in place in Phase 2 access to the fabrication facility is restricted.
 The batches are controlled using a tracking database to ensure that there is traceability of wafers at all times (including rejected wafers/dies).
-On completion of the fabrication process the wafers are transferred to the Atmel test facility for test and pre-personalisation.
-Transfer is by a secure carrier, includes tamper evidence, and has full traceability. - Testing: The Atmel Test Centre is located in Laguna Philippines (ACP).
-This stage of the process includes production testing (refer to ATE evidence), pre-personalisation, configuration of the security functionality, wafer thinning and saw.
-The ACP facility has a controlled environment, access is restricted with full traceability, and dedicated security personnel are on site at all times.
+On completion of the fabrication process the wafers are transferred to the test facility for test and pre-personalisation.
+Transfer is by a secure carrier, includes tamper evidence, and has full traceability. - Testing: This stage of the process includes production testing (refer to ATE evidence), pre-personalisation, configuration of the security functionality.
+The test facility has a controlled environment, access is restricted with full traceability, and dedicated security personnel are on site at all times.
+The wafers are then shipped to a Wafer sawing facility for thinning and saw.